 For Immediate Release Media Contact: email@example.com

 Tinley Park-Park District Board Creates New ‘Remediate 280 Committee’ Made up of Diverse Set of Residents to Oversee Cleanup of Former Tinley Park Mental Health Center Property

-The announcement follows Gov. Pritzker’s signing into law House Bill 3743 to transfer the site of the former Tinley Park Mental Health Center to the Park District for $1 to create a hub of fully accessible athletic and recreational opportunities and green space for the entire south suburban region.
-With Pritzker signing the bill into law, the Park District is now working through steps to officially own the property, including effectuating the land transfer and unlocking $15 million in state grant funding to pay for cleanup efforts.
+In August, Gov. Pritzker signed into law House Bill 3743 to transfer the site of the former Tinley Park Mental Health Center to the Park District for $1.
+The Park District is working through steps to officially own the property, including effectuating the land transfer and unlocking $15 million in state grant funding to pay for cleanup efforts.

 Under the new law, the Park District saved Tinley Park taxpayers over $4.5 million to purchase the site, which the Village of Tinley Park had previously offered to pay for the property.